wenjian-zhou/wenjian-zhou.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I'm a graphics engineer at Booming Tech.
-Before that, I was a master student at the University of Utah.
-I was fortunate to be a research intern at Nankai University studying microfacet theory and related problems, advised by [Prof. Beibei Wang](https://wangningbei.github.io/).
+Before that, I completed some graduate coursework at the University of Utah.
+And I was fortunate to be a research intern at Nankai University studying physically-based rendering, advised by [Prof. Beibei Wang](https://wangningbei.github.io/).